19hours/sg-statutes/Acts/Probate and Administration Act.md

 43\.—(1) No suit shall be brought against a receiver appointed under section 39 in relation to anything done or intended to be done by him in respect of the property of the deceased in exercise or intended exercise of the powers vested in him.

-(2) Any person aggrieved by anything so done, or intended to be done, may apply to the court or a judge for directions in the matter, and the court or judge may make such order in the premises as is just.
+(2) Any person aggrieved by anything so done, or intended to be done, may apply to the court for directions in the matter, and the court may make such order in the premises as is just.

 [42

+[Act 27 of 2014 wef 01/01/2015]

 ### Receiver’s lien